 Alternative text includes descriptive statements for graphics (e.g., data tables, charts, graphs, and timelines) that may need to be described verbally for the student to understand an item.
 NOTE: Alternative text can be read by the embedded Audio Player or the TA.
+If you select "Low vision" or "No functional use of vision . . ." in the student's LCI, the audio player embedded in the MSAA Online Assessment System will adjust to include audio files that describe the visual elements of each test item and are available to use.
 If the TA will read the alternative text, it is included in the DTA and should be read as indicated.